Entrepreneur, innovator, philanthropist and newly appointed IET Honorary Fellow Dr Irwin Jacobs talks to Keri Allan about transforming people’s lives.

 We moved to California in 1966 to help start the engineering program at the new University of California, San Diego.
 With my background in information theory and the recent text book, I had many requests for consulting from California electronics and aerospace companies and NASA.
 One day I mentioned to friends who were teaching at UCLA that there were many more consulting requests than I could handle on a day-a-week basis, and they suggested we start a new company to share the consulting.
 We named the company Linkabit and it began to grow rapidly.
 In 1971, I took leave from UCSD to organise the company, found it great fun as well as a way to apply the theory I had been teaching, and the next year resigned from academic work to enter business full time.

 MN: The 50s and 60s were a very exciting time in science and technology - how far did outside events influence you at the time?

 Jacobs: I remember seeing Sputnik orbiting over Cambridge in 1957 while still at MIT and being deeply impressed.
-I had worked on a digital differential analyzer for my senior project at Cornell, using components from an IBM 650, vacuum tube logic and a magnetic drum memory, and then followed the development of transistors and integrated circuits that supported better and better computers.
+I had worked on a digital differential analyser for my senior project at Cornell, using components from an IBM 650, vacuum tube logic and a magnetic drum memory, and then followed the development of transistors and integrated circuits that supported better and better computers.
 That caused me to focus on technology and how to apply it to improve our lives.